sunnyyang27/tftstats/README.md

 - On Final Comp Stats page, under "Best Final Traits", remove "Trait" column, the trait image, and add a tooltip as "TraitName TraitLevel"
 - the colouring should match how TFT does it in game

 Design:
 - trait images should be replaced with svg that have an outline and a fill
 - the outline and fill colour can be changed based on trait level
 - determine logic for associating a trait level with a colour

 #### Final Comp page: display current traits
-As a user, when I add champions to my team I want to see the number of units per trait Acceptance criteria:
+As a user, when I add champions to my team I want to see the number of units per trait.

+Acceptance criteria:
 - the trait images are displayed in a row
 - each image is coloured based on trait level.
 This includes an incomplete trait.
 For example, if there is 1 Dawnbringer then show the image outline with a transparent fill